 Built by Grumman Corporation in Bethpage, New York as a model G-36 with manually operated folding wings.
 Delivered to the United States Navy (USN) as F4F-4 Wildcat bureau number 03454.
 Shipped overseas to the South Pacific.

 On November 14, 1942 took off from Henderson Field on Guadalcanal piloted by Lt.
-Col. Harold W. Bauer on a combat mission.
+Col. Harold W. Bauer on a mission against Japanese transports off Guadalcanal.
+While making a strafing run on a transport, he was intercepted by a pair of A6M2 Zeros and claimed one shot down but was damaged by gunfire and ditched roughly 15 miles north of the Russell Islands and was spotted in the sea wearing his life vest.
 When this aircraft failed to return, Bauer was officially listed as Missing In Action (MIA).

 Navy Serial Number Search Results - F4F-4 Wildcat 03454